chspace/ch_shop/readme.md

-this is a system of shopping
+this is a system of shopping!
-hello